-Students who have passed their PC4 classes but cannot pass the required Refresher Mathematics class must take the Refresher Mathematics class at PC until they have passed it.
+Students who have passed their PC4 classes but cannot pass the required Non-credit mathematics course must retake the course at PC until they have passed it.
 If they cannot pass the course within 2 quarters after the final results announcement date, their eligibility to be admitted to MUIC will be automatically cancelled.